ningweinw/jmc-mining-app/README.md

 });
 ```

-Updated by another person for feature 2
+Updated by Jim for feature 2

-Updated on 5-Dec for feature-1, feature-2